Case studies:

 Respondent from the latest Your Say, Your Future survey.

 Setting up agile working meant that Brewin Dolphin was well prepared when it came to the mass move to working from home brought on by the Covid-19 outbreak.
-Said Fiona,

-“Whilst many aspects of coping with Covid-19 are difficult for us all, because agile working has become well embedded in the last two years, that aspect of the recent transition has been smooth.
+Whilst many aspects of coping with Covid-19 are difficult for us all, because agile working has become well embedded in the last two years, that aspect of the recent transition has been smooth.
 Working from home is a new experience for some of our colleagues, but the actual kit and technology are constant.
-It has been great to see those of our employees who are experienced home workers support colleagues who are new to it.”
+It has been great to see those of our employees who are experienced home workers support colleagues who are new to it.

-“Feedback from clients has been fantastic – they ring the Brewin Dolphin main number, it is answered in exactly the same way as usual and transferred seamlessly to their contact.
+Feedback from clients has been fantastic – they ring the Brewin Dolphin main number, it is answered in exactly the same way as usual and transferred seamlessly to their contact.
 Internally, people can reach colleagues easily using the same technology we would use in the office.
-This is an important part of maintaining the quality of both the client and employee experience.”
+This is an important part of maintaining the quality of both the client and employee experience.

 Diversity reflects today’s colleagues and clients

-The value ‘genuine’ is all about valuing people as individuals, demonstrating empathy and working together as a team.
+The value “Genuine” is all about valuing people as individuals, demonstrating empathy and working together as a team.
 Encouraging diversity of voices and opinions across the business helps Brewin Dolphin consider broad perspectives when solving colleague and client problems.

-Claire Martin, Senior HR Business Partner says,
+Claire Martin, Senior HR Business Partner says:

-“Our internal D&I committee work with colleagues to promote diversity and inclusion across the organisation.
+Our internal D&I committee work with colleagues to promote diversity and inclusion across the organisation.
 To demonstrate our commitment to our colleagues and during recruitment, we are members of a number of external groups such as the Business Disability Forum and LGBT+ network myGwork.

 We are also signatories of the Women in Finance Charter and the Disability Confident Scheme which help us monitor progress and take meaningful action.
 Internally, Women@Brewin is a forum for positive exchange and networking, and has helped us create an environment where gender diversity and the progression of women’s careers are now a regular topic of conversation.

-“As a signatory of the Women in Finance Charter, Robin Beer, CEO, is our Accountable Executive.
-We reached our initial target of 33% female representation in senior management roles, and have now stretched this to 35% by the end of 2021.”
+As a signatory of the Women in Finance Charter, Robin Beer, CEO, is our Accountable Executive.
+We reached our initial target of 33% female representation in senior management roles, and have now stretched this to 35% in one year.

 Recognising the contribution of colleagues to the culture

-Building any culture programme means nudging people towards the desired behaviours, and recognising when they have done so.
-This is no different at Brewin Dolphin.
-The benefits package demonstrates to colleagues Brewin Dolphin’s commitment to ‘Enriching Lives;’ encouraging people to perform at their best, with good physical and mental health, work-life balance and corporate responsibility.
-It includes employee discounts, dental, medical and eye care support, employee assistance, and matched fundraising.
-An annual volunteering day for every employee has been increased to 5 days as part of the Covid-19 response.
+The benefits package demonstrates to colleagues Brewin Dolphin’s commitment to “Enriching Lives”, encouraging people to perform at their best, with good physical and mental health, work-life balance and corporate responsibility.
+It includes employee discounts, dental, medical and eye care support, employee assistance and matched fundraising.

 The People Awards reward contributions to the culture.
 They recognise those who exemplify the values and go the extra mile, as nominated by their colleagues.
-Says Claire,

-“Celebrating winners’ achievements is important to us and employees tell us it is a great way to recognise the extra contributions our people make to the organisation.”
+Celebrating winners’ achievements is important to us and employees tell us it is a great way to recognise the extra contributions our people make to the organisation.

-The People Awards
+BD People Awards

 Your future, your say: Survey programme with People Insight